Justice secretary defends "proportionate" policing during COP26 summit

 “The use of kettling tactics on peaceful protestors is wholly disproportionate, and there are reports of journalists kettled for hours with no access to water or toilets, and of a young mother with a baby in a pram trapped in a kettle.”

-He said he was holding daily conversations with the force during the summit which had reassured him about their operations.
+He said he was holding daily conversations with the force, which had reassured him about their operations.

 “I am satisfied that they are trying extremely hard to make sure that they are facilitating protests and that their response has been proportionate,” he explained.